Mock data study for next-generation ground-based detectors: The performance loss of matched filtering due to correlated confusion noise: The Biases of Matched Filtering Caused by Confusion Noise

 $\tilde{s}(f)$ is the Fourier-transformed detector data, defined by $\tilde{s}(f)=\int_{-\infty}^{+\infty} s(t) \mathrm{e}^{-2 \pi \mathrm{i} t f} \mathrm{~d} t$.
 The ``$\langle\cdot\cdot\rangle$'' here means the average of many noise realizations, not the same as the inner product ``$\left \langle \cdot | \cdot \right \rangle $''.
 In the general case, the time-domain observational data $s(t)$ from a GW detector is

-which is the linear summation of detector noise $n(t)$ and all GW signals $\sum_{j} h_{j}(t)$ (among them $h_{k}(t)$ is the signal of interest), $j$ is the number of GW signals in this data, and it's unknown before data analysis.
+which is the linear summation of detector noise $n(t)$ and all GW signals $\sum_{j} h_{j}(t)$ (among them $h_{k}(t)$ is the signal of interest), $j$ is the number of GW signals in this data, and it is unknown before data analysis.
 If there is only one GW signal $h_{k}(t)$ in the data, then $\sum_{j \neq k}h_{j}(t)$ in the Eq.~(\ref{eq:strain_sum}) disappears.

 If we have a template $h(t,\Theta)$ where the merger is at $t_{c}=0$ and $\Theta$ represents all parameters of the waveform, the template with arbitrary merger time $t_{c}$ is $\tilde{h}(f,\Theta) e^{2 \pi i f t_{c}}$.
 By substitution into Eq.~(\ref{eq:inner_product}), we can define